software-students-fall2022/specification-exercise-team-15/README.md

     - The user wants each game to contain clear labels (for example: action, card, simulation, etc.) and a description.
 It would be better if there is a comment section for each game.
     - The user wants a place that shows all of his game playing history (information collected and visualized from screen time).
 It would be better if such information can be shown to his friend so that his friend can know his or her gaming habit better and schedule gaming times easier.

-- Client interview: we had a chance to interview Liandun (Jackson) Gao, the founder and currently the excutive director of iDreamSky. iDreamSky is a video game publisher and distributer based in Shanghai, China.
+- Client interview: we had a chance to interview Liandun (Jackson) Gao, the founder and currently the executive director of iDreamSky. iDreamSky is a video game publisher and distributer based in Shanghai, China.
   - 4 problems/frustrations
     - Doing a video game publisher bussiness needs exposure to both gamers and developers.
 It means a lot of resources and time.
     - They partner with video game developers, and the developers want to know more about who's playing their game, so that they can create content that their target audience like.
     - Oversea publication is not effective.
-Mainly they do youtube ads etc. but it is very expensive.
+They mainly do youtube ads etc. but it is very expensive.
     - They want to connect with more talented game developers, but most of the time they are hard to find.
   - 4 goals
     - The client wants a platform that can reach to both gamers and game developers.